 Cheap date?
 Pick out some fresh-cut flowers at the marché aux fleurs (flower market) before asking the florist to whip them up into a bouquet, which shouldn’t set you back more than Dh100 (USD $11).

 Edinburgh has great restaurants, peaceful gardens and snug pubs.
 Views stretch out to the Firth of Forth, across to Fife and down through atmospheric alleyways.
-Above it all, bang in the centre of the city, looms a castle on a crag.
+Above it all, bang in the center of the city, looms a castle on a crag.
 Scotland’s strollable capital could hardly fail to set hearts fluttering.

 Visitors can admire the views from windswept Arthur’s Seat or the Gothic Scott Monument, or promenade in Princes Street Gardens.
 Bramble hides beneath a dry cleaners and offers some of the city’s best cocktails and the Old Town is great for atmospheric pubs.

-Splash the cash: The historic, candlelit Witchery offers Edinburgh’s classic high-end dining experience.
+Where to splash the cash: The historic, candlelit Witchery offers Edinburgh’s classic high-end dining experience.

 Vancouverites are at least as in love with the great outdoors as they are with each other.
 But gooey-eyed locals know exactly how to combine their passions.
 Hire a tandem from Spokes Bicycle Rentals to scope out picnic spots along the seawall or gaze lovingly at the sunset – and each other – from Stanley Park’s Third Beach.